coderextreme/HAnimUtilityKit/README.md

 python runwalkingman.py

-Then pickup your files in the wherever you put them
+Then pickup your files in the wherever you put them, relative to the current folder